BackGwa/Flimage/README.md

 <br>

 > ⚠️ **Disclaimer:**
-Flimage is intended for educational and recreational purposes only.
 Do not use it for malicious purposes or as a means to protect sensitive files.

 <br><br>